Q&A on Best Practices and Guidelines for Purchasing Speech Analytics Webinar

 At its core, speech analytics is a tool that automates the process of listening to customer interactions.
 Delivered as an enterprise software solution, speech analytics extracts information from customer conversations that might otherwise be lost.
-In addition to using speech recognition technology to identify spoken words or phrases, many speech analytics solutions can analyze the emotional character of the speech and the amount of silence in the conversation.
+In addition to using speech recognition technology to identify spoken words or phrases, many speech analytics solutions can analyze the emotional character of the speech (sentiment analysis) and the amount of silence in the conversation.

 It is a multi-step process to take the unstructured data trapped in the audio of recorded calls and turn it into structured data that can be searched and analyzed.
 The first step involves incorporating conversations from the source system (call recorder, VOIP stream) and the associated metadata such as which agent handled the interaction, what day and time did it occur, and who the customer was.